Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 - a Minecraft launcher
     - Mojang's official Minecraft launcher - downloadable from minecraft.net
     - MultiMC (recommended)
-    - any other un/official or even cracked launcher (I do not condone playing illegally obtained version of Minecraft)
+    - any other un/official or even cracked launcher (I do not condone playing illegally obtained versions of Minecraft)

 ### Discord